 Sibling Petition -¨United States citizens can petition for their siblings (brothers and sisters).
 Half-siblings qualify as well.
 Additionally, these siblings, spouses and unmarried children can join as derivative beneficiaries.

 Widow/er Petitions - Our immigration laws recognize that tragedy should not impair your ability to gain residency.
 Foreign nationals whose spouses die while their applications are pending can file to self-petition as widow/ers.
 Recent changes to the law protect self-petitioners and offer new opportunities to those previously ineligible to self-petition.

 Victims of Abuse- Immigration law provides protection for victims of domestic or spousal abuse, as well as for victims of criminal activity and human trafficking.
 If you have been abused by a spouse or parent who is an LPR or U.S. citizen, you may be able to self-petition under the Violence Against Women Act.
 This does NOT apply only to women.
-If you have been abused by someone who is not an LPR or a U.S. citizen you might be able to gain a visa through asylum.

 Removal of Conditions (I-751) - After receiving a Green Card, the alien must prepare to file for the Removal of Conditions I-751 form within 90 days of the expiration of the two-year residence.

 Temporary Protected Status (TPS) - Temporary Protected Status (TPS) is a form of lawful non-immigrant status for foreign nationals; in effect, it creates a temporary "safe haven" in the United States for certain foreign nationals currently in the country.